 - Improved traffic flow: Traffic lights will be able to respond to actual traffic with sensors, which should reduce congestion.

 - Parking assistance: Sensors will be able to communicate parking space availability through an app to drivers or passengers in real-time, eliminating the need to keep circling the block looking for an empty space.

 - Better public safety: Gunshot detectors will lead to quicker, more informed police response (possibly even identifying the type of firearm used).
 Severe weather warnings will improve, and sensors will communicate which streets to avoid during flash floods.

 - Smart power: Power grids will have more information about power usage and will be able to manage the system more efficiently, saving energy.
 Information about power outages will be detected and relayed immediately, helping responders get the lights back on sooner.

 As beneficial as small cells are for powering smart cities, residents in those cities may grow weary.
 Cities have, and will continue to, regulate the appearance of small cell attachments.
 Expect the attention from municipal governments to grow as deployment escalates.
 Residents may call to complain about attachments they find unsightly in their neighborhoods.

 Both Verizon and AT&T have said they expect to increase spending on fiber.
-A new report projects that the fiber optic market will expand at a compound annual growth rate of 10.5 percent through 2026.
+A report projects that the fiber optic market will expand at a compound annual growth rate of 10.5 percent through 2026.
 The small cell boom is just one factor, but upgrades to boost fiber density are also a significant part of small cell preparations.

-New technology platforms can help owners and attachers build better communities through maintaining better infrastructure.
+New technology platforms can help owners and attachers build better communities by maintaining better infrastructure.
 Asset management platforms, like Alden One, will keep providers sane and organized in the face of change.